 Another point of interest in Estonia is the Viking Village.

 This is really close to Tallinn.
-Here you can see a real-life size viking village, with a pond for tourists to go fishing, playgrounds for children, restaurant and other wooden structures to accommodate events like the Viking festival.
+Here you can see a real-life size viking village, with a pond for tourists to go fishing, playgrounds for children, a restaurant and other wooden structures to accommodate events like the Viking festival.

 It’s completely free to enter and walk around.
 But unless you want to eat here or there is an event going on, you will get bored after 1 hour.